louishenrifranc/C-Style/Android/README.md

 # Completing the UI
 ### Constraint layout
 Dependencies in the build.gradle for the Constraint Layout library ```compile 'com.android.support.constraint:constraint-layout:1.0.0-beta4'```
+No particular information about this layout, I used the Designer mode
+### Accessibility
+You make your app accessible for people with disabilities.
+For example every element in the screen can be represented as a string, which will be pronounced by the Android phone.
+You just have to set the ```android:contentDescription``` field for every element in the xml.